d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ```

 We can also add default ACL’s by adding the d: parameter or adding the -d option.
-The default part makes sure new files and folders get the same ACL’s as their parent directory.
+The default part makes sure new subfiles and subfolders get the same ACL’s as the specified directory.
 Note that this only applies if the user creating the file or folder has the permissions to do so!

 ```bash
 student@linux-ess:~$ mkdir memos